mui/material-ui/scripts/README.md

 ### Documentation

-Push the next branch on the release branch to deploy the documentation with the latest changes.
+Push the master branch on the release branch to deploy the documentation with the latest changes.
 It lives at https://material-ui.netlify.app/.
 Force push if necessary.

 Note: if you don't have the `material-ui-docs` remote already, you should add it with